Engineering Technology: Fire Safety, B.S.

 • November 15 (spring)

-• Students transferring with an AAS degree must have satisfactorily completed the following subjects in their AAS program.
+Students transferring with an AAS degree must have satisfactorily completed the following subjects in their two-year program.
+Missing background courses may be taken at UNC Charlotte.
+These courses are:

-• English Composition, Technical Writing, and/or Public Speaking (3 credit hours)
+• English Composition, Technical Writing, and/or Public Speaking (3 hours)

-• Technical Courses in Major Area as listed below (up to 38 credit hours)
+• Technical Courses in Major Area as listed below (up to 37 hours)

 • Introduction to Fire Protection and Prevention